At 70 years old if I could give my younger self one piece of advice, it would be to use ‘fuck off’ more frequently

 The whole idea of complying to aesthetic rules brings out the rebel in me and one day I simply refused to be picture perfect.
 The hell with shaved legs and bikini waxes was now my new decree.
 Out the door with plucked eyebrows and gel based manicures!
 I let my armpits fill themselves out and my toenails resemble Robinson Crusoe’s.
 It was very freeing to walk around with ashy legs and a fluffy moustache.
 I felt very connected to our earth and the sky above.

-And then my sister told me that she was happy for my spiritual connection to the Whole but I didn’t have to turn into a shrub and have my limbs morph into foliage.
-Hmm, she had a point.
+And then my sister told me that she was happy for my spiritual connection to the Whole, but I really didn’t have to turn into a shrub and have my limbs morph into foliage.

 I hadn’t found a balance yet.
 One in which I was allowed to be pretty without me disregarding what I had been given by Nature.
 The bottom line: It’s about accepting yourself as beautiful in all your forms and phases.
 I don’t think there’s a lot we can do about what others dictate but you do have full control of its impact on you.

-And yes when we get older our bodies change and not everyone is able to handle these changes very well, but it is nevertheless a natural process.
+And yes, when we get older our bodies change and not everyone is able to handle these changes very well, but it is nevertheless a natural process.
 Fighting it will only make things worse.
-Shake hands with it.
+So, shake hands with it.
 Try a bit harder to look at more than just your exterior.

 Maybe it’s because I am getting older that I now focus on my inner self, but I am confident that you don’t have to wait until your forties to pay attention to the development of your character.